 - Anacortes increased allowable building heights in its R-4 zone from 35' to 40' to enable better designed 3-story residential development. - Gig Harbor increased allowable building heights in its Downtown in 2013 to facilitate mixed-use development. - Duvall is reviewing a 42-foot tall mixed-use development proposal for retail and office space in its downtown. - Fir Street Flats in Bothell is a 3-story mixed-use fourplex that includes three apartments and one commercial space.

 Workshop attendees expressed some initial concern with this strategy due to the City's firefighting equipment.
+Planning Board members expressed more support on March 19.
 Specific comments included: